JasperVerheul/horizontal-deceleration-forces/README.md

 # Horizontal deceleration forces

 ## Summary
 This respository contains a full dataset of forces experienced at different levels of the musculoskeletal system during horizontal decelerations from sprinting.
-The biomechanical loading variables in this dataset include:
+The markers of biomechanical load in this dataset include:
 + ground reaction forces (anteroposterior, mediolateral, vertical)
 + joint moments (ankle, knee, hip)
 + joint contact forces (ankle, knee, hip)